mikehaertel/unixpc-gcc/README.md

 This has been tested only with few "hello, world" type programs (included, and built by the build script).

+In particular, floating point arithmetic support is TBD.

 This must be built in 32-bit mode.
 It doesn't work when built to run in 64-bit mode, due to super-sketchy code in both binutils and gcc.
 My dim recollection of those ancient days is that binutils and gcc support